subzeroid/instagrapi/docs/usage-guide/totp.md

 Some accounts are moved by Instagram to a newer CAA/Bloks two-factor flow.
 In that case the legacy `accounts/two_factor_login/` endpoint can reject a valid code with `Invalid Parameters`.

 `Client.login(..., verification_code="123456")` still uses the legacy mobile endpoint first.
-If Instagram requires the newer flow, use the low-level Bloks helpers with the `two_step_verification_context` returned by the login challenge response:
+If Instagram returns a `two_step_verification_context`, instagrapi automatically retries through the Bloks two-factor flow.
+When the context is not present, the exception explains that the account still needs manual app verification or a fresh current-app login response.

+The low-level helpers remain available when you need to inspect or drive the flow manually:

 ``` python
 from instagrapi import Client